Drinking culture: Australia

+Health

+While moderate alcohol consumption is often cited for potential health benefits, such as reduced risk of heart disease, excessive drinking is linked to numerous health risks including liver disease, cardiovascular problems, and addiction.
+The World Health Organization categorizes alcohol as a Group 1 carcinogen, indicating its causal link to cancer.
+It is crucial to balance these perspectives to understand the full impact of alcohol on health.

+Several studies over recent decades have linked moderate alcohol consumption with a reduced risk of heart disease.
+However, experts caution that this research may not fully account for the influence of other healthy lifestyle factors or the health history of participants who abstain from drinking.

+Policy makers have often expressed concern over "drinking culture" due to negative health effects of excess alcohol consumption.
+Policy makers often focus especially on patterns of problem drinking.
+These patterns are often expressed in geographical terms, such as in national drinking habits.
+Understanding drinking in young people should be done through a "developmental" framework.
+This would be referred to as a "whole system" approach to underage drinking, as it takes into account a particular adolescent's unique risk and protective factors—from genetics and personality characteristics to social and environmental factors.

 As early as the eighth century, Saint Boniface was writing to Cuthbert, Archbishop of Canterbury, to report how "In your diocese, the vice of drunkenness is too frequent.
 This is an evil peculiar to pagans and to our race.
 Neither the Franks nor the Gauls nor the Lombards nor the Romans nor the Greeks commit it".
 It is probable, however, that "the vice of drunkenness" was present in all European nations.
 The 16th-century Frenchman Rabelais wrote comedic and absurd satires illustrating his countrymen's drinking habits, and Saint Augustin used the example of a drunkard in Rome to illustrate certain spiritual principles.